-Hamilton, Ontario based artist Bryce Kanbara is not only the guest curator for AGGV’s upcoming exhibition Start Here: Kiyooka, Nakamura, Takashima, Tanabe opening on Sept 17, but also the recipient of a 2021 Outstanding Contribution Governor General’s Award in Visual and Media Arts (upcoming exhibition presented by the AGGV in collaboration with the Canada Council for the Arts opening on Oct 15).
-In anticipation of these two fall shows, the artist has agreed to share with us a little bit more about his work in an e-interview.
+Hamilton, Ontario-based artist, Bryce Kanbara is not only the guest curator for AGGV’s upcoming exhibition Start Here: Kiyooka, Nakamura, Takashima, Tanabe opening on Sept 17, but also the winner of a 2021 Outstanding Contribution Governor General’s Award in Visual and Media Arts (upcoming exhibition presented by the AGGV in collaboration with the Canada Council for the Arts opening on Oct 15).
+In anticipation of these two fall exhibitions, the artist agreed to share more insight into his work in an e-interview.

 AGGV: You received a 2021 GG Award for your remarkable contributions to art and culture in Hamilton, ON.
 Could you share a bit about the community building that has led you to this lifetime achievement?
 Perhaps you could summarize, for readers who might not be familiar, some of your work with arts organizations like the You Me Gallery and Hamilton Arts Inc.?